 Lime is heavily regulated in North Carolina.
 Lime must be labeled with a guarantee of percent calcium and magnesium.
 The percent of calcium carbonate equivalent also must be included on the label, as well as the pounds of material that equal 1 ton of standard lime (Figure 1–29).
 Each type of lime must meet a screening requirement for particle size.
 Lime pellets are formed from lime that has been finely ground.
 The pelleted product is less dusty and easier to apply, but is slower to react with the soil.

 Lime moves slowly in the soil and neutralizes acidity only in the area where it is applied.
 To be effective, it should be spread and thoroughly incorporated.
 It takes several months for lime to react in the soil, which is why it is good to soil test and plan for proper soil pH management.
 For established lawns, gardens, and ornamentals that require lime, apply the recommended amount up to 50 pounds of lime per 1,000 square feet in one application to the soil's surface.
 For recommended rates over 50 pounds, wait several months to make a repeat application to avoid a surface buildup of lime.
 For new plantings where the area will be tilled, apply the entire recommended amount at one time.

-Learn more in SoilFacts: Soil Acidity and Liming: Basic Information for Farmers and Gardeners (NC Cooperative State publication number AG-439-51).
+Learn more in SoilFacts: Soil Acidity and Liming: Basic Information for Farmers and Gardeners (NC State Extension publication number AG-439-51).

 Many people confuse plant nutrition with fertilization.
 Plant nutrition refers to the needs of the plant and how a plant uses the basic chemical elements.
 Fertilization is the term used when these elements are supplied to the soil as amendments.
 Adding fertilizer during unfavorable growing conditions will not enhance plant growth and may actually harm or kill plants.